Yandex Cloud

 Note

-The example only contains the main columns.
-A list of columns to output depends on the selected serviceType.
+This example includes only the essential columns.
+The complete list of columns depends on the selected serviceType.

 export IAM_TOKEN="<IAM_token>"